Daniel-DS-dev/Popoola-Daniel---IQube-Lab-Task-2-/README.md

 ## Solution
-### Discuss in detail how you solved the problem.
+### 2. Discuss in detail how you solved the problem.
 * Note that I also discussed in details the solution to the task inside the notebook itself alongside the code., so you can follow the explanation better there since you can see the programs/code and the explanation at the same time.

 * The task is to count the number of faces in particular images, I was provided with 3 images that have been converted to 2D grids of pixel values.
-The 2D grid of pixel value of each image was provided in seperate text files.
+The 2D grid of pixel value of each image was provided in separate text files.
 To count the number of faces in each image, I had to first convert each image back to it's image form or array form before it can be usable on any deep learning or machine learning model.
 The first thing I did was to read in the image data of each image into my notebook, using Python's function, 'open()'.
 Using this function, I read in image data from each text file line by line.
 I created 3 different lists for each image data named: 'img1', 'img2' and 'img3'.

 * The image data I read in was read in regular text format, so I had to convert it back into it's original image format (The images were originally in JPG or PNG formats).
 Then I will build a model to detect the number of faces in each image.
-* I will read the text document in line by line, and store them in seperate lists, then I will write a function to clean each image data.
+* I will read the text document in line by line, and store them in separate lists, then I will write a function to clean each image data.

 * The image data of each image are stored in three different text files named: 'input00.txt', input01.txt' and 'input02.txt'